How to Back up Important Files on Windows 10

-This article describes steps one can take to back up important files and folders in Windows 10.
+This article describes the steps to back up important files and folders in Windows 10.

 Back up your file in Windows 10 means making copies and storing them somewhere for safekeeping.
 Then, in the event you lose the original file on the computer, you can go to restore the file from the Backup location.